zuozhenggh/learning-library/developer-library/tomcat-to-oci/migrate-db/migrate-db.md

 1. Get the public IP of the bastion host from the terraform output

+    If the Tomcat server was deployed in a public subnet, you can use the public IP of the Tomcat server

 2. Create a tunnel with:

     Configure the Bastion Public IP to go through